From Outcast to Outstanding

 Which leads to an interesting question.
 Can God use an outcast and make him outstanding?
 Could God use you?

 Before you answer consider a couple of important thoughts.
-First, your environment and experience is no excuse for spiritual shallowness or ineffectiveness.
-Few could hardly compete with Jephthah in the victimization department.
-And yet it evidently did not keep him from being useful in the hands of the Almighty.
-Note Jephthah’s commitment in Judges 11:11: “Jephthah spoke all his words before the LORD. . . .”
-Jephthah made a choice to let the Lord be the object of his devotion.
+First, your environment and experience are no excuse for spiritual shallowness or ineffectiveness.
+Jephthah had a painful upbringing, yet it did not keep him from being useful in the hands of the Almighty.
+Note Jephthah’s commitment in Judges 11:11: “Jephthah spoke all his words before the LORD.”
+Jephthah made a choice to let the Lord be the object of his devotion and the source of his power.